LibreTubeApp/LibreTube/README.md

 ### Without docker

-The GraphQL server assumes a PGSQL database that is accessible.
-Configure the settings using the environment variables `DBHOST`, `DBUSER`, `DBDATABASE` and `DBPASSWORD`.
+The GraphQL server assumes a PGSQL database that is setup with a database and user that the server can access.
+Configure it using the environment variables `DBHOST`, `DBUSER`, `DBDATABASE` and `DBPASSWORD`.

+## Contributing

+If you want to help out, see the [contribution guide][contributing].
+Any and all help is appreciated!

 ## Disclaimer